-This PCDP describes Sakhalin Energy's plans and programmes for public consultation and the disclosure of information for the project.
-Given the size of the project, Sakhalin Energy is committed to regularly engaging with the public and other stakeholders at the local level where the project is occurring and also at national and international levels.
+This PCDP describes Sakhalin Energy's plans and programmes for public consultation and the disclosure of information for the Sakhalin-2 project.
+Given the size of the project, Sakhalin Energy is committed to regularly engaging with the public and other stakeholders at the local level where the project is occurring and also at federal and international levels.
 The PCDP describes Sakhalin Energy's plans for consultation at all three levels and includes:

-- brief description of the project; - summary of legal requirements and applicable international guidelines and conventions on consultation and disclosure; - details of stakeholders grouping and how they are identified; - feedback from consultation; - description of routine engagement on ongoing project activities; - consultation under development projects; - description of the role of the community liaison organisation; - description of Sakhalin Energy's grievance procedure;
+- brief description of the project; - summary of legal requirements and applicable international guidelines and conventions on consultation and disclosure; - details of stakeholders grouping and how they are identified; - feedback from consultation; - description of routine engagement on ongoing project activities; - consultation under development projects; - description of the role of the community liaison structure; - description of Sakhalin Energy's grievance procedure;

-• key contact details.
+key contact details.

-There are seven appendices to this document:
+There are six appendices to this document:

-- Appendix 1 sets out the company's statement of general business principles, determining the main areas of responsibility and principles followed by the company in its activities. - Appendix 2 provides contact details of CLO and locations of bulletin boards. - Appendix 3 provides contact information for distribution of SIMDP information materials. - Appendix 4 provides a summary of non-governmental and community organisations which have been involved to date. - Appendix 5 lists the existing stakeholders in Japan, in particular, on the island of Hokkaido. - Appendix 6 provides a more detailed overview of the community liaison organisation. - Appendix 7 provides the list of abbreviations used in this document.
+- Appendix 1 sets out the company's statement of general business principles, determining the main areas of responsibility and principles followed by the company in its activities. - Appendix 2 provides locations of information centres and contact details of the company CLO representatives. - Appendix 3 provides contact information for distribution of SIMDP information materials. - Appendix 4 provides a summary of non-governmental and community organisations which have been involved to date. - Appendix 5 lists the existing stakeholders in Japan, in particular, on the island of Hokkaido. - Appendix 6 provides the list of abbreviations used in this document.

 Sakhalin Energy will update this plan on an annual basis or as required to take into account feedback from stakeholders consulted.
-This is the 11th edition of the PCDP, which has been updated to include more recent consultation strategies and activities.
+This is the 12th edition of the PCDP, which has been updated to include more recent consultation strategies and activities.